Frequently asked questions

 If details about your conference presentation have changed since you were awarded the grant, you may request to apply your grant to a different conference presentation, provided your supervisor/advisor approves, and the conference occurs within the appropriate timeframe.
 Eligible students also have the option of reapplying in the future should they not be able to take advantage of the current offer.
 See SGS website.

-The funding commitments made to you in the annual funding letter of fall 2020 remain in effect.
+The funding commitments made to you in the annual funding letters remain in effect.

 There may be new or existing funding available within your faculty or department, or from the Principal Investigator/Supervisor, to support your research beyond your funded period This might include, for example, completion awards, research pivot funds, RAships/TAships/GAships, PI stipendiary support, SGS tuition fee exemption, or emergency grants.